iosifache/opensource-check-security-check/README.md

 This repository contains the [Marp](https://marpit.marp.app/) project and export for the talk "*Open source, check, security, check: A checklist for securing open source projects*".

+## Abstract

+> Open source software powers much of the technology we use today, from Linux and Kubernetes to Git.
+However, open source projects often face resource constraints.
+Contributors typically have limited time and budget to invest, which can lead to a focus only on user-facing features.
+This can sometimes come at the expense of important but less flashy tasks like security best practices, automated builds, and unit testing.
+>
+> Our talk, "Open Source Security: Simple Steps for Big Impact," addresses the first challenge.
+We'll present a clear and actionable checklist that open source maintainers can use to improve the security of their projects, even with limited resources.

 ## Preview

 <a href="export.pdf">